SDU-SW-Engineering/ScalableTeaching/README.md

 - Node ~18
 - Yarn (install with Node)

-The solution is built on top of the Laravel web framework (v9).
+The solution is built on top of the Laravel web framework (v9), with Vue 2 powering some frontend components.

 #### 1. Installing dependencies
 Run `composer install` to install Laravel and the project's dependencies